Visual Merchandising: 12 Insights How To Merchandise Your Store

 Holidays and seasons only last so long, and promotional items have a short shelf life.
 Feature new arrivals in your store layout first.

 If you ordered products meant to go together, keep them together.
-You don’t want their first appearance to be diluted or to lose the potential add-on sale.
+You don’t want their first appearance to be diluted or the potential add-on sale to be lost.

 Later, group any leftover items with new arrivals to change their look.